 I see nothing wrong with adding this paid feature to UpWork.
 It adds value to certain employers who need these features.

-The frustrating part is that UpWork moved some of their basic features into paid plans.
+The frustrating part is that UpWork moved some of its basic features into paid plans.
 “Basic” UpWork employers now have limited access to premium talent, limited search filters, and limited job invitations.

 If you’re not willing to pay $49.99/month, you will miss out on a lot of UpWork’s key features.